wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <td markdown="span">
 Last value reported within the time window immediately preceding the notification.
 <div>
-**Note** This value is automatically appended to the output of `hostsFailingMessage`, which is automatically included in the built-in email and PagerDuty alert targets.</div>
+**Note** This value is appended to the output of `hostsFailingMessage`, which is automatically included in the built-in email and PagerDuty alert targets.</div>
 </td>
 </tr>
 <tr>